Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Conclusion

 \section{Conclusion}

-In this paper, we have presented a numerical study of the localization properties of eigenstates in a 1D disordered lattice characterized by a random non-Hermitian Hamiltonian, where both the randomness and the non-Hermiticity are introduced simultaneously in the on-site potential.
-After obtaining the eigenstates and the corresponding eigenvalues by solving Eq.~(\ref{equation2}) numerically, we have calculated the averaged participation number, Shannon entropy and structural entropy as a function of other parameters.
+In the present work, we have performed a numerical study of the localization properties in a 1D disordered lattice characterized by a non-Hermitian random Hamiltonian, where the on-site potential is random and imaginary.
+After obtaining the eigenstates and the corresponding eigenvalues by solving equation~(\ref{equation2}) numerically, we have calculated the averaged participation number, Shannon entropy and structural entropy as a function of other parameters.
 We have found that, in the presence of an imaginary random potential, all eigenstates are exponentially localized in the thermodynamic limit.
 Most importantly, we have found that anomalous Anderson localization occurs at the band center in the system under consideration.
 In contrast to the usual anomalies where a weaker localization is observed, our numerical results have clearly shown that the localization of the states at the band center is strongly enhanced.
 This phenomenon is associated with the occurrence of a large number of strongly-localized states with ${\rm Re}(E)=0$.
 We speculate that, in the strong-disorder regime, eigenstates with pure imaginary eigenvalues will become more strongly localized than all other eigenstates with non-zero real parts of the energy eigenvalue.

-We hope that the results presented here will be a useful contribution to the topic of anomalous Anderson localization in disordered systems.
-Moreover, the numerical method presented in this paper can be used to study more complicated cases such as quasi-1D random non-Hermitian Hamiltonian systems.
-This will be considered in future publications.
+We hope that our results presented here will be an interesting addition to the study of disordered non-Hermitian systems.